 The Athletics office offers intramurals, clubs and classes, as well as access to a gym and fitness center.
 Intramurals, clubs, and classes, and the fitness center are open to all current students.

-Counseling and Psychological Services offer a variety of services designed to help Polytechnic Institute of NYU students achieve their maximum potential both academically and professionally.
+Counseling and Psychological Services offer a variety of services designed to help NYU Polytechnic School of Engineering students achieve their maximum potential both academically and professionally.
 The staff consists of licensed psychiatrists, psychologists and psychological trainees who offer short-term individual psychotherapy, group counseling, and consultation.

 These resources are merely suggestions.
-NYU-Poly does not endorse any of the websites or resources below.
+NYU School of Engineering does not endorse any of the websites or resources below.
 As always, when using internet resources, please use necessary caution and refrain from sharing sensitive materials (financial, personal, etc.) online.

-NYU-Poly students can access the NYU Off-Campus Housing Office at the Washington Square Campus.
+NYU School of Engineering students can access the NYU Off-Campus Housing Office at the Washington Square Campus.
 This office offers resources and guidance with the process of finding safe and affordable off-campus housing.
 They also provide roommate listings.
-NYU-Poly students can visit the office in person (4 Washington Square Village / northwest corner of Mercer and Bleecker; be sure to bring your Student Id Card).
+NYU School of Engineering students can visit the office in person (4 Washington Square Village / northwest corner of Mercer and Bleecker; be sure to bring your Student Id Card).

-Many NYU-Poly Students reside in Ozone Park in Queens, or Bay Ridge in Brooklyn.
-The commute is around 30 minutes, but is much more reasonably priced than the area surrounding NYU-Poly.
+Many NYU School of Engineering Students reside in Ozone Park in Queens, or Bay Ridge in Brooklyn.
+The commute is around 30 minutes, but is much more reasonably priced than the area surrounding NYU School of Engineering.